 - It’s often fortified with vitamin B12.
 Vitamin B12 is often lacking in vegan diets.
 While yeast on its own does not produce this vitamin, it is why many brands fortify their product with it.
 In fact, most brands you will find are fortified.
 Any added, synthetic vitamins should be found in the ingredients list.
 This is not something to worry about!

 - It’s a complete protein.
 Surprising, right?
-Along with quinoa and hemp seeds, nutritional yeast is a complete plant protein which can be tough to find outside of animal-derived foods.
+Along with quinoa and hemp seeds, nutritional yeast is a complete plant protein that can be tough to find outside animal-derived foods.
 This ultimately means the food contains all essential amino acids, or the ones your body doesn’t produce on its own.
 Plus, per two tablespoons, it contains around 4 grams of protein.

 - It contains an abundance of trace minerals.
 For such a tiny, unsuspecting food, you can actually find quite a few important minerals in nutritional yeast.
 You get from 4-60% of the recommended daily value of zinc, selenium and magnesium from two tablespoons.